Manaslu Circuit Trek

 FAQs

-The highest point is Larkya La Pass at 5,160 meters (16,929 ft).
+The highest point is Larkya La Pass at 5,160 meters, which is the most demanding and rewarding part of the trek.

 • Popular side trips include Birendra Lake, Manaslu Base Camp, Tibet Border and Pungyen Gompa.